telerik/kendo-ui-core/docs/api/javascript/data/datasource.md

 The value to which the [field](#configuration-filter.field) is compared.
 The value must be from the same type as the field.

 > By design, the `"\n"` is removed from the filter before the filtering is performed.
-That is why an `"\n"` identifier from the filter will not match data items whose corresponding field contain new lines.
+That is why an `"\n"` identifier from the filter will not match data items whose corresponding fields contain new lines.

 #### Example - specify the filter value
     <script>